Justin Herbert Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Justin Herbert Player Prop Bets for NFL Week 6 - Los Angeles vs. Baltimore

-Justin Herbert will have several player prop bets available when he suits up on Sunday at 1:00 PM ET live on CBS.
+Justin Herbert has player prop bet markets available from sportsbooks before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
 Herbert and the Los Angeles Chargers (4-1) take on the Baltimore Ravens (4-1) in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.